youyousir/DAFNet/README.md

 ### Installation
-This code has been tested with Python 3.6, pytorch 1.3, CUDA 9.0 and cuDNN 7.4.1 on Ubuntu 16.04.
+This code has been tested with Python 3.6, pytorch 1.3.
 - install some packages
 ```
 pip install tabulate